-Geographically, Singapore is situated at the southern tip of the Malay Peninsula, 137 kilometres (85 miles) north of the equator.
+Geographically, Singapore is situated at the southern tip of the Malay Peninsula.
+It is 137 kilometres (85 miles) north of the equator.

-There are still more unflattering names given to our island, a communist state, authoritarian regime that bans chewing gum, and a ‘fine” city with the various monetary fines meted out generously from any violations ranging from petty offences such as littering.
+There are more unflattering names given to our island by others.
+A communist state.
+An authoritarian regime that bans chewing gum.
+A ‘fine” city with the monetary fines meted out generously for petty offences.

-Singapore also successfully hosted the inaugural Formula 1 grand prix night race in 2008.
-The first ever night race.
-That has indeed put Singapore on the international sporting circuit and attracted many international F1 fans.
+In 2009, Singapore successfully hosted the inaugural Formula 1 Grand Prix Night Race.
+The first ever F1 night race.
+That put Singapore on the international sporting circuit and attracted many international F1 fans.